SALP Chapter 19

 5. Children of Raphlang

-"Have you been well, Lady Lanthe?"
+"Have you been well, Miss Lanthe?"

-Moreover, he was extraordinarily handsome.
+And he was remarkably handsome.

 When Lanthe bowed her head, he smiled faintly.